STAT545-UBC-hw-2018-19/hw02-JasmineLib/STAT545_hw02_JLB.md

     ## # ... with 14 more rows

 When the analyst used c(), they ommitted half of the rows.
 Why?
-When we use c(), the code it will go row by row through the different countries it will compare row1 with "Rwanda" Then it will compare row2 with "Afghanistan".
+When we use c(), the code it will go row by row through the different countries it will compare row1 with "Rwanda".
+Next, it will compare row2 with "Afghanistan".
-Then it will start over and evaluate row 3 == "Rwanda", and row 4 =="Afghanistan", etc.
+It will then start over and evaluate row 3 == "Rwanda", and row 4 =="Afghanistan", etc.
 If the result is TRUE, it will add it to the tibble.
 Therefore, when comparing to "Rwanda" it will return FALSE if the row contains "Afghanistan" and vice versa

-Testing if the above explanation is correct:
+To test if the above explanation is correct:

-If I run the code below, I should obtain 8 rows with values for Rwanda, but only 4 for Afghanistan Note - this is only applicable for this dataset, as I know there are equal numbers of rows for Rwanda and Afghanistan, and I know they are organized alphabetically.
+If I run the code below, I should obtain 8 rows with values for Rwanda, but only 4 for Afghanistan **Note** - this is only applicable for this dataset, as I know there are equal numbers of rows for Rwanda and Afghanistan, and I know they are organized alphabetically.

 ``` r
 filter(gapminder, country == c("Rwanda", "Afghanistan", "Rwanda"))